 Multifaith Prayer Room

 St Catharine's has a new multifaith prayer room, which is available to all members of the College community, of any faith or none, and their accompanied guests.
-It is located on the second floor of the central College buildilng that also houses the Chapel and the Dining Hall, and is accessible via the stairs or lift.
-You will need your camcard to access the corridor on which the room is located, and the prayer room itself.
-Staff wishing to use the room will need to ask the porters to add access to their cards.
+It is located on the second floor of the central College building that also houses the Chapel and the Dining Hall, and is accessible via the stairs or lift.
+You will need your university card to access the corridor on which the room is located, and the prayer room itself.
+Staff wishing to use the room may need to ask the porters to add access to their cards.
 Students should find that access is automatically enabled, but do ask the porters if your card doesn't work on either of the doors.

 More about the Multifaith Prayer Room